 You don’t need to wait for Employee Appreciation Day to recognize employees.
-Showing employees they are appreciated by their employer and office colleagues boosts morale and increases workplace effectiveness.
-This infographic by Work.com indicates that 69% of employees worked harder when they felt they were appreciated, and 54% of employees would quit working at a company where they didn’t feel appreciated.
+Showing employees they are appreciated by their employer and office colleagues boosts morale, lifts organizational culture and increases workplace effectiveness.
+This story and infographic in EHS Today reports that “66 percent of employees would be likely to leave their job if they didn’t feel appreciated, up from 51 percent from 2012.”
 It’s time to recognize employees!

 Whether you are interested in budget-friendly tips or you want to do something quick and easy, here are some clever ideas to jumpstart your employee appreciation efforts.

 Take to the Pinterest boards to find dozens of easy and cost effective tips, including:

 1. Candy gifts with crafty tags, such as “You’re a lifesaver” (Lifesavers), “You deserve a break” (Kit Kat bar), “You are so Flippin’ Awesome” (Flips Chocolate Covered Pretzels), or “Thanks a Million for Being Such Great Employees” (Million bar).

 2. Create buttons or decorated knickknacks that showcase employee appreciation, with slogans like “My Boss Thinks I’m Kind of a Big Deal.”